by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

-Domenic Russo, principal in Las Vegas, NV (Case Study from Ready4K)
+Domenic Russo, principal in Las Vegas, NV (Case Study from ParentPowered)

 More than half of children in the U.S. experience at least one adverse childhood experience (ACE).
-Left unaddressed, these experiences can hinder children’s ability to learn.
+Left unaddressed, these experiences can hinder children’s ability to succeed in learning environments.
 Fortunately, research shows that the effects of trauma can be buffered.
 Nurturing, supportive relationships with caring adults from an early age can mitigate or even reverse the detrimental effects of trauma.

-Trauma-informed practice is key to educational equity because trauma can have a significant impact on a student’s ability to learn and succeed in school.
-Mitigating the impact of trauma on children and families helps ensure that all students have the opportunity to learn and succeed, regardless of their experiences or background.
+Trauma-informed practice is key to educational equity because trauma can have a significant impact on how successfully students learn and succeed in school.
+Mitigating the impact of trauma on children and families helps ensure that all students have the opportunity to thrive in their education, regardless of their experiences or background.

 Parents and caregivers also receive a separate stream of messages with direct links to local resources.
-The resources range from basic needs and job assistance to addiction treatment, recovery and prevention programs.
+The resources range from basic needs and job assistance to new parent education support to addiction treatment, recovery, and prevention programs.
 Education research strongly suggests that meeting basic needs is a critical component of advancing educational equity, especially for children from families impacted by trauma.
 Schools that provide comprehensive support and access to community resources to ensure students have adequate food, shelter, and healthcare can improve academic achievement, reduce absenteeism, and reduce disciplinary incidents.

-To learn more about mitigating the effects of trauma, explore these resources below:
+To learn more about mitigating the effects of trauma on education, explore these resources below: